 - Obtain a written recommendation from the high school principal or counselor which includes a statement endorsing study at CCC, and high school acceptance of CCC credits to meet graduation requirements.

-- Meet with an Enrollment Advisor.
+- Meet with a Recruiter.

 Be sure that you do not miss out on valuable opportunities to foster your educational endeavors.
 Learn more by contacting the Office of Admissions at 607-962-9151 or firstname.lastname@example.org